Financial Aid Handbook

 Private Loans

 - To apply for a private loan, you must first select a private lender.
-To help you with your selection process, the Duke Student Loan Office has created a Recommended Private Lender List.
+To help you with your selection process, the Duke Student Loan Office has created a Recommended Lender List.
 You are not required to borrow from any of the lenders on this list.
 If you choose to borrow from a lender outside the Recommended Lender List, we will be happy to process it for you.
 Duke University will not discourage, refuse or delay certification.

 - Once you've determined the type of loan and amount you'd like to borrow, you must: